 The good news is that there are LASIK alternatives in Lansing, Michigan.
 At Rosenbaum Eye & Laser Center, we take special care to ensure your eyes are right for any type of vision procedure.
-If LASIK isn’t right for you, Dr. Frank Rosenbaum may recommend a different, but equally effective, procedure such as:
+If LASIK isn’t right for you, Our Doctors may recommend a different, but equally effective, procedure such as:

 - Refractive Lens Exchange (RLE)

 The Visian ICL is similar to a contact lens inside the eye, but better, because it is a permanent alternative to glasses and/or contact lenses that will never dry out, become dirty, get lost or need to be re-inserted in the eye each morning.

 Rosenbaum Eye & Laser Center is one of the first centers in the nation to offer this FDA approved IOL.
 In early March, 2006, some of the first patients in Michigan received this lens at Rosenbaum Eye & Laser Center.

 The ICL is a phakic IOL that is implanted through a small incision in the peripheral cornea, similar to an IOL insertion during standard cataract surgery.
 Unlike cataract surgery or refractive lens exchange, the natural lens of the eye is not removed during the surgery.